Ground-Collective/.github/profile/README.md

-## Hi there 👋
+## Wavelet Space

-We are experts in data processing, visualisations, simulations, and custom software/hardware development.
+We are experts in digital data/signal processing, visualisations, simulations, and custom software/hardware development.